facelessuser/coloraide/docs/src/markdown/filters.md

 Steps([c.filter('protan', 0.9).clip() for c in colors])
 ```

-The Brettel and Viénot approach can be used for serverities below 1 as well, but, like Brettel with tritanopia, they
+The Brettel and Viénot approach can be used for severities below 1 as well, but, like Brettel with tritanopia, they
 will employ simple linear interpolation between a severity 1 case ans the actual color.
 It is probably debatable as to
 whether this approach is sufficient or not.